gdm413229/swwmgz_m/README.md

 replaced with some special idle action, such as spinning or fiddling around with it.

-More weapons may be added in future updates, but for now these are the ones planned.
+For now these are all the weapons planned for the first release.
+More will be added afterwards (until then I'll tease you with some empty zscript files :P).

 ### Pusher (slot 1), replaces Chainsaw, Gauntlets, Timon's Axe